Online tutoring marketplace Preply banks $10M to fuel growth in North America, Europe – TechCrunch

 “Getting to know Kirill and the team at Preply we were most impressed with their tremendous growth already in the US market as well as the size of the global market in online language tutoring.
 We believe the team has vast opportunity ahead of it, especially in the English-learning segment of the market where Preply already demonstrates market leadership,” added Hoxton Ventures’ Rob Kniaz in another supporting statement.

 To date, Preply says some two million classes have been taken with teachers of 160 nationalities, via its marketplace.
-The platform maintains a strong focused on language learning, although topic-based lessons are also offered — such as maths and physics.
+The platform maintains a strong focused on language learning (it says this is 95% of its business), although topic-based lessons are also offered — such as maths and physics.

 The business model entails taking a lead generation fee — in the form of the entire fee for the first lesson — after which it takes a revenue share of any lessons booked thereafter.
 The average price of a lesson on the platform is $15 to $20 per hour, per Preply, with tutors having leeway to set prices (within some fixed bounds, such as a minimum per lesson price).

-Note: This report was updated with additional comment